 You could also try signing up to the Angel Investment Network, which brings investors and business owners together.
 You can create a basic account for free.

 SEIS and EIS

-You can find out more about using the SEIS on the governments website.
+You can find out more about using the SEIS on the government website.

 Self-employment and insurance

 When you decide to set yourself up as self-employed, you’ll need to make sure that you have the right insurance in place to protect your business if anything goes wrong – for example, if your business premises become damaged or a client tries to sue you.

 The type(s) of insurance that you choose will depend on factors like the services you provide and whether you have employees and/or equipment or property belonging to the business.
 Some of the most common types of business insurance are explained below.

 What types of self-employment insurance are there?

 Protecting against liabilities – protection from legal action or compensation claims.

 This can be useful in protecting you if a client becomes injured or unwell as a result of one of your services or whilst visiting your business premises.
 For example, this could include things like a client experiencing a reaction to some hair dye at your hair salon or someone getting food poisoning at your restaurant.